Jacob Sprenger

-Jacob Sprenger (also James, 1436/1438 – 6 December 1495) was a Dominican inquisitor and theologian principally known for his association with a well-known guide for witch-hunters from 1486, Malleus Maleficarum.
-He was born in Rheinfelden, Further Austria, taught at the University of Cologne, and died in 1495 in Strasbourg.
+Jacob Sprenger (1436/1438 – 6 December 1495) was a Dominican inquisitor and theologian principally known for his association with an infamous book on witch-hunting Malleus Maleficarum (1486).
+He taught at the University of Cologne.

+Early life

+Sprenger was born in 1436 or 1438 in Rheinfelden, Further Austria.

 The Dominican Order

 Novice

 Sprenger was admitted as a novice in the Dominican house of Rheinfelden in 1452 and became a zealous reformer.
 He founded an association of the Confraternity of the Holy Rosary in Strasbourg in 1474.

 Theologian

 He became a Master of Theology and then in 1480 Dean of the Faculty of Theology at the University of Cologne and was a popular lecturer.

 Inquisitor

 In 1481 he was appointed as an Inquisitor for the Provinces of Mainz, Trier and Cologne, a post that demanded constant traveling through an extensive district.

 Associated authorship of Malleus Maleficarum

 Sprenger was named along with Heinrich Kramer in the 1484 papal bull Summis desiderantes of Pope Innocent VIII and reprinted in the infamous Malleus Maleficarum.
 All editions after 1519 named Sprenger as Heinrich Kramer's co-author.

 It has been claimed that Sprenger cannot be linked to any witch trial, that his personal relationship to Kramer was acrimonious, and that Sprenger used his powerful position whenever he could to make Kramer's life and work as difficult as possible.
 Some scholars now believe that he became associated with the Malleus Maleficarum largely as a result of Kramer's wish to lend his book as much official authority as possible.